Daenyth/taklib/README.md

 ## Non-goals
 - Not aiming to be the fastest runtime - I'm not benchmarking anything until the project is much more stable.
 - Stable API - for now.
 This is a new library, and so the api can change without notice as I find better ways to do things.
 - Supporting scala.js - for now.
-If all my dependencies support it, I can do this later
+It should be possible with little effort but it's not a priority.
+Patches welcome
 - Cats support.
 Taklib will use scalaz only for the near future

 ## Testing